 - Both of these standards have limitations, however.
 This is where Domain-based Message Authentication, Reporting, and Conformance (DMARC) comes in.
 In order to be fully protected your organization needs to be at a policy of quarantine or reject (and at pct=100).

-Let’s dive into each of these standards.
+Let’s dive into each of these standards in more detail.

-SPF: The world’s first email authentication standard
+SPF: the first email authentication standard

-In its most basic usage, SPF enables you to create an allow list of IP addresses that can send email using your domain, or to specify various other rules specifying which services can send as you.
+In its most basic usage, SPF enables you to create an allowlist of IP addresses that can send email using your domain or to specify various other rules specifying which services can send as you.

-When an email server receives an incoming message, it examines the domain shown in the message’s Return-Path.
-Using DNS, it checks to see if there’s an SPF record for that domain.
 If there is a record, the receiving server then checks the IP address of the mail server that sent the message to figure out if it matches the SPF rules.
 If there’s a match, the email passes the test and (in most cases) is delivered to the user’s inbox.
 If not, the receiving server will typically reject the message or add a flag to it and mark it as suspicious.

 Check your SPF record status using our domain checker.
-Learn more about the nuances of SPF here.

 SPF was the first critical standard of email authentication, but it wasn’t made for the modern era of email and had to be built upon.